 Admission to the Program

-Completed applications for fall admission to traditional weekday program will be reviewed starting in February.
-Completed applications for spring admission to the weekend program will be reviewed starting in September.
+Completed applications for fall admission to traditional weekday option will be reviewed starting in February.
+Completed applications for spring admission to the weekend option will be reviewed starting in September.
 Applicants for admission to the nursing curriculum must meet the admission standards established by the College.
 All applications will be considered competitively.
 Academic preparation, experience, and motivation are considered by the Nursing Admissions Committee.
 When there are more qualified students than space in the Nursing class, the Nursing Admissions Committee will start a waiting list of qualified students.
 Students on the waiting list are notified of their acceptance into the Nursing program as space becomes available in the class.
 Each semester, at the end of the first week of classes, the waiting list is dissolved.
 Students desiring to enter the Nursing program must reapply for admission.

 An applicant for admission to the Nursing Program must: